 2. There are three available 'tracks' or areas on your magnetic stripe.

 3. There are two types of serial number formats: random and sequential.
-Does your system require a random or sequential serial number?
-If random, does your system require specific characters or a specific number of characters?
-If possible, it’s best to acquire a random number file for your system as these numbers are more secure.
+Which format is required by your POS or lock system?
+If random, are specific characters or a specific number of characters required?
+If possible, it’s best to obtain a random number file from your POS or lock system provider.

 If you use sequential serial numbers, what number do we start with?

-The magnetic stripe itself is read by swiping it past a read head capable of scanning the information.
-A magnetic stripe card is any type of card that contains data embedded in a strip composed of iron particles in plastic film.
-Some examples of magnetic stripe cards are credit cards, employee ID cards, driver’s licenses, gift cards, and public transit cards.
+The magnetic strip, also called a swipe card or magstrip, is read by swiping past a magnetic reading head.
+A magnetic strip card is any type of card that contains data embedded in a strip composed of tiny iron particles secured in plastic film.
+Types of magnetic strip cards include credit cards, driver’s licenses, employee ID cards, gift cards, and public transit cards.

 There are three tracks of data contained on the credit card's magnetic stripe

 Each track is about one-tenth of an inch wide.